Shoulder Embolization

 Contact AVC to see if you are a candidate for Shoulder Embolization.

-If you’re dealing with frozen shoulder (adhesive capsulitis) or calcific tendinopathy, you know how frustrating and limiting shoulder pain can be.
+If you’re dealing with frozen shoulder (adhesive capsulitis), calcific tendinopathy, or degenerative arthritis, you know how frustrating and limiting shoulder pain can be.
 Daily activities like reaching overhead, sleeping on your side, or lifting your arm can become painful—if not impossible.

 At Advanced Vascular Centers, we offer Shoulder Embolization, an innovative, non-surgical procedure that targets the root causes of chronic shoulder pain—without cutting, injections, or lengthy recovery.

-This treatment is designed for people who’ve tried conservative care like physical therapy, NSAIDs, or injections but still have ongoing pain and stiffness.
+This treatment is designed for people who’ve tried conservative care like physical therapy, NSAIDs, or injections but still have ongoing pain,stiffness, and a reduced range of motion.

 Conditions We Treat with Shoulder Embolization